meelgroup/baital/README.md

 ## System Requirements

 Linux OS with Python 3.6 or higher and pip3.
-For large benchmarks 12Gb of RAM is needed.
+For large benchmarks in our set up to 12Gb of RAM is required.

 The tool was tested on: Ubuntu 18.10, Python 3.6.9